Noise maps

 How these maps are built

 For each eligible city, every geocoded 311 noise complaint from the trailing 12 months is placed at its reported lat/lng and weighted by complaint type (construction and amplified music count more) and time of day (complaints filed 10pm to 7am count 2×, reflecting the disproportionate health impact of night noise).
 The city is tiled into a 200m grid and each cell’s density is computed via Gaussian KDE (σ = 200m).
-Grades are per-city percentiles: A = quietest 10%, F = loudest 10%, with B/C/D splitting the middle 80%.
+Tapping or searching an address returns a raw, unweighted “complaints per week within a block” count directly verifiable against the city’s open data feed.

 Read the full methodology, citations, and caveats →